-To shape the bagels, roll each lump into a rope approximately 12 inches long.
-Lightly moisten both ends of the rope, and then firmly press them together such that the rope forms a closed loop.
-Don’t just bring the tips together.
-Let the ends overlap by about 3 inches so you get a nice strong seam.
+To shape the bagels, roll each piece into a rope approximately 12 inches long.
+Lightly moisten both ends of the rope, and then firmly press them together so the rope forms a closed loop.
+Make sure to let the ends overlap by about 3 inches so you get a nice strong seam.

-Allow to rise for about 90 minutes, then put them in the refrigerator and leave overnight.
+Allow them to rise at room temperature for about 90 minutes, then put them in the refrigerator and leave overnight.

-- For poaching, it’s best to use a vessel that can poach all the bagels at once, like a large braising pan or hotel pan.
+- For poaching the bagels, it’s best to use a vessel that can fit all the bagels at once, like a large braising or roasting pan.

-- Be sure to grease the parchment.
-Wet dough baked on dry parchment has a tendency to stick.
+- Be sure to grease the parchment paper; wet dough baked on dry parchment has a tendency to stick.

 - The bagels will keep in a sealed container for up to a week or frozen for at least three months.